banrovegrie/Design-and-Development/README.md

 # Enjoy if you please
-Contains website and game made in Semester-I
+Contains website and game made in Semester-I (now Archived)